Let’s face it, being disabled is not all sunshine and rainbows. It’s not a non-stop party.

-But although there is a lot of shit that comes with a disability there are some perks too.
-So without further ado, and in no particular order, I present to you the 11 perks of being disabled!
-(In my opinion)
+But although there is a lot of shit that comes with a disability there are some upsides too.
+So without further ado, and in no particular order, I present to you 10 perks of being disabled!

 if an able-bodied person stood on your foot you would probably expect an apology.
 However, when I run over people’s feet THEY apologise to ME, even if it was blatantly my fault.
 People seem to feel guilty if they don’t get out of my way fast enough, which is a good job because running over people’s feet or bumping into them happens quite a lot especially in crowded rooms.

 This generally goes for any type of security.
 Everybody else gets frisked and has to go through metal detectors, but all I get is a quick pat down and my bag checked.
 I could be sat on a bomb and they wouldn’t know.
 [NOTE: I would just like to point out in case GCHQ or the NSA are reading this I am NOT a terrorist and am merely pointing out a flaw in security]

 This is definitely a bonus if you regularly use the buses like I did at university.
 Also we can get one third off rail tickets for ourselves and a carer which always helps.

 On trains the wheelchair spaces in first class and standard class.
 But because there are only two spaces in each I sometimes have to travel in first class if the standard spaces are already filled (it’s a hardship but I make do).
 To be honest though first-class is not that special, all you get is a bit of extra space and a garden on the window.
 It’s not really worth paying extra anyway

-There are some things which I’ve done which I probably wouldn’t have done if I wasn’t disabled.
-For example I went sailing on a tall ship for a week which I probably wouldn’t have done if I was able-bodied.
+There are some things which I’ve done which I probably wouldn’t have done if I was able-bodied.
+For instance, I went sailing on a tall ship for a week which I probably wouldn’t have done if I was able-bodied.
 There are people that I have met who are now good friends that I wouldn’t have met if I hadn’t become disabled.
 So even though having a disability sucks sometimes, there are positives if you know where to look.